Western Animation: Captain Planet and the Planeteers aka: Captain Planet

 Secret Test of Character: Greedly's grandfather, green industrialist Don Porkaloin, fakes his bloody death and leaves a bogus fortune to his grandson to test if Greedly could be taught to be environmentally conscious.
 Nope.

 Seven Deadly Sins: The ecovillain cast can be seen as such.
-Verminous Skumm is Envy, due to his hatred of humanity and wanting his rats to take over.
+Verminous Skumm is Lust due to his bloodlust for death, destruction, and chaos.
 Hoggish Greedly, despite his name is closer to Gluttony, while Looten Plunder is a better embodiment for Greed.
-Dr. Blight is closer to Lust, because she lusts for power and control, while Duke Nukem takes Pride in his superpowers.
-Sly Sludge is the embodiment of Sloth with his lazy waste disposal schemes, while Zarm represents Wrath due to his need to start conflicts.
+Dr. Blight is closer to Envy, because she envies other scientists and even her sister's accomplishments (while envying Gaia's powers as well) and seeks to destroy them, while Duke Nukem takes Pride in his superpowers.
+Sly Sludge is the embodiment of Sloth with his lazy waste disposal schemes, while Zarm represents Wrath due to his need to start conflicts to get revenge on Gaia.

 Shout-Out: Captain Planet's designs look similar to Colossus.
 Mostly Colossus's older design.